siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 This is the rigorous local `4u` result.

-This result looks surprising: four times the energy density.
-But the ordinary hydraulic comparison already shows the issue.
-If two equal water flows are joined into one pipe of the same cross-section, the water speeds up to carry the extra flow.
-Energy transport cannot resolve the merger that way, because the transport speed is already fixed at $c$.
-So if twice the energy flow is carried through the same realized cross-section, the increase must appear as greater local concentration.
+There is nothing mysterious in that result once the transport picture is kept in view.
+From the starting point that something exists and moves continuously, the book recovered source-free continuous transport, and in that regime energy advances at the fixed rate $c$.
+An ordinary fluid resolves extra flow through the same cross-section by increasing speed.
+This transport cannot do that.
+So when twice the flow is recovered in the same realized section, the increase must be read as greater local concentration.

 Now separate that exact local field readout from the bookkeeping of realized extent.
 In this book, volume is not a primitive container.
 Organized energy